13 Top-Rated Campgrounds in South Dakota

 Address: 26140 451st Avenue, Canistota, South Dakota

-With nine different campgrounds throughout the 71,000 acres of Custer State Park, it can be hard to decide where to stay at if you only have a few nights.
+Custer State Park encompasses 71,000 acres with nine different campgrounds.
+This much space makes it hard to decide where to stay if you only have a few nights.
 While all the campgrounds in Custer could top the list, the key is not choosing where to stay, but what you want to do with your visit.

-If wildlife spotting is high on your list, the Blue Bell Campground is a great choice, as it lends quick access to the 18-mile Wildlife Loop Road at the southern end of the park.
+If wildlife spotting is high on your list, the Blue Bell Campground is a great choice.
+This popular campground lends quick access to the 18-mile Wildlife Loop Road at the southern end of the park.

 All overnight options at Blue Bell Campground make it easy to get an early morning start on the Wilderness Loop Road, which is the best time to see the native bison, bighorn sheep, and prairie dogs.